jdoddsproj/TinyBar_v2/README.md

 # TinyBar_v2

-TinyBar is a taskbar build using Qt and C++ and is supported on linux.
+TinyBar is a taskbar build using Qt and C++.

 REQUIRES: [QtLayerShell](https://github.com/KDE/layer-shell-qt)